 - Gifts: the perfect gifts for…, gives a great opportunity for affiliate links.

-- Fashion: outfit of the day, shop my style and many more!
+- Fashion and lifestyle blogs: outfit of the day, shop my style and many more!

 - Art: artist of the month, galleries to visit, showcase your own artwork, art tutorials.